 Bonuses for any one year are usually determined and paid in the first quarter of the following year.
 For 2023, our Board reviewed our corporate goals and, following such review, determined to pay annual bonuses to the named executive officers at 80% of target based on its assessment of our progress during 2023 relative to such goals, which were based on clinical, financial, regulatory and corporate development objectives.
-Mr. Byrnes' 2023 annual bonuses for the 2023 calendar year.
+Mr. Byrnes' 2023 annual bonus was further adjusted upward to 95% of target based on individual performance for the 2023 calendar year.
 The 2023 annual bonuses paid to our named executive officers are reflected in the Summary Compensation Table above.